helenmcastro/VinoVigil/README.md

 Detecting the presence of a virus or bacteria can be costly, too and in some cases, visual signs of disease aren't obvious until a year after an infection occurs.
 At that point, it can be too late to save the diseased vines.
 A few influential problems are caused by the following:

-* Compromised Grape Quality: Even if the grapes from a diseased vine look fine, their quality may be compromised.
+* <strong>Compromised Grape Quality:</strong> Even if the grapes from a diseased vine look fine, their quality may be compromised.
 This can lead to wines with off-flavors, imbalances, or other undesirable characteristics.

-* Economic Impact: Reduced yield and quality directly translate to economic losses.
+* <strong>Economic Impact:</strong> Reduced yield and quality directly translate to economic losses.
 The cost of treating diseases, combined with lower sales due to decreased volume and potential quality issues, can have a major impact on a vineyard's profitability.

-* Spread of Disease: Some grape diseases are highly contagious and can spread quickly within a vineyard and to neighboring vineyards.
+* <strong>Spread of Disease:</strong> Some grape diseases are highly contagious and can spread quickly within a vineyard and to neighboring vineyards.
 This can lead to wider outbreaks that are difficult and expensive to control.

-* Increased Vulnerability: Diseased plants often have weakened immune systems, making them more susceptible to other diseases or pests.
+* <strong>Increased Vulnerability:</strong> Diseased plants often have weakened immune systems, making them more susceptible to other diseases or pests.

 ## Solution ✨
 * I will use Alexnet to help train the model with images and indetify diseased grapes.
 The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.